Escartem/Escartem/README.md

 # greetings, it is I, Escartem.
 I do funny stuff on the compute ╰(*°▽°*)╯

-silly goofball, menace to computers, always learn new stuff

 ### Click on the image to change it ! (if it loads)

 [<img src="https://api.escartem.moe/p/ghm3" />](https://bit.ly/3DVM3vY)